-After graduating from UCL, Theo started my career in investment banking.
+After graduating from UCL, Theo started his career in investment banking.
 After two years he joined Nested.com, a fast-growing prop-tech startup.
 He had the opportunity to work in a few different roles across finance, operations and strategy, which gave me loads of exposure to different parts of the business.
 While there, he worked closely with my two current co-founders.
 Theo left Nested after 18 months and then started Otta in June 2019.

 What is Otta?

 Otta is a platform focused on helping candidates find and secure the best startup jobs.
 We’ve handpicked over 400 of London’s most innovative companies to include on the platform, from well-known brands like Revolut and Spotify to emerging leaders like WhiteHat and Cuvva.

 We want to give the best recommendations to candidates, so we enrich jobs with more data to make this possible.
 On the company side we surface information such as whether they have a visa sponsorship licence, the exact office location (not just London), recent funding and founder profiles.
 For individual jobs we label the tech-stack used and pull out the most important requirements.

 Jobs are shown one-at-a-time (instead of in a list format) and this means we collect more feedback on what candidates like and dislike.
 This feedback and additional data helps us to deliver better startup job recommendations.
 Similar to how Spotify makes recommendations based on what you listen to, we use machine learning to recommend you jobs based on which jobs you like and dislike.

 How did you come up with the idea of Otta?

 When we started Otta in the summer of 2019, we originally launched a career concierge product, where we would give people advice on job hunting, including CV advice, interview practice, curated job lists and salary negotiation tips.